 6.18.2 Avoidance mechanisms for users

-Follow the applicable guidance of ISO/IEC TR 24772-1:2019 subclause 6.18.5.
+Follow the applicable guidance of ISO/IEC 24772-1 subclause 6.18.5.

 Assume that when examining code, that a variable can be bound (or rebound) to another object (of same or different type) at any time.